-School spending in Berks County across public school districts was $16,500 per student in 2017, about 5% less than the statewide level of $17,400.
-The county level has increased 46% since 2000, less than the 47% increase the state saw as a whole.
-Per-student spending was the lowest in the Reading district at $12,500 and the highest in the Daniel Boone district at $25,500.
+School spending in Berks County across public school districts was $16,960 per student in 2018, about 4% less than the statewide level of $17,600.
+The county level has increased 44% since 2001, more than the 42% increase the state saw as a whole.
+Per-student spending was the lowest in the Reading district at $13,600 and the highest in the Kutztown district at $23,700.

 Measures of academic achievement show the majority of students in Berks County are considered proficient in the key subjects of English and Math by 11th grade, but up to a quarter to 30% are not.
 Disparities in academic achievement between historically underperforming students and students as a whole are consistent and remain significant.
 Additionally, Reading, with its high concentration of free and reduced price lunch students, consistently has some of the lowest academic outcomes for its students.

 Third grade is an important milestone, particularly in the development of students' literacy skills.
 Through third grade, many students are learning to read; from third grade on, they need to be able to read to learn.
-In Berks County in 2018, 57% of 3rd graders (and 41% of historically underperforming 3rd graders) were considered proficient on the state's English Language Arts exams, a slight improvement from the previous year, returning Berks to 2016 proficiency levels.
+In Berks County in 2019, 58% of 3rd graders (and 42% of historically underperforming 3rd graders) were considered proficient on the state's English Language Arts exams, a slight improvement from the previous year.

-High school graduates’ post-graduation plans have been rising, with 66% of the 2017 high school graduates in Berks County planning on attending college at a 2- or 4- year institution, up slightly from 2008, and slightly higher than the current state rate (which declined by 5 percentage points over this time period).
-Several school districts had 75% or more of their graduates plan to attend a 2- or 4-year institution, these were: Wyomissing, Wilson, Schuylkill Valley and Fleetwood.
-Reading had the lowest rate, with only 51% of its graduates planning to go on to a 2- or 4- year institution.
-Berks’ rate ranked it in the middle of neighboring counties, whose college-bound rates ranged from 59% to 82%.
+High school graduates’ post-graduation plans have been rising, with 65% of the 2018 high school graduates in Berks County planning on attending college at a 2- or 4- year institution, similar to 2008, and slightly lower than the current state rate (which declined by 1 percentage points over this time period).
+Several school districts had 75% or more of their graduates plan to attend a 2- or 4-year institution, these were: Wyomissing, Wilson, Antietam and Daniel Boone.
+Tulpehocken had the lowest rate, with only 52% of its graduates planning to go on to a 2- or 4- year institution, followed by Hamburg (54%) and Reading (55%).
+Berks’ rate ranked it in the middle of neighboring counties, whose college-bound rates ranged from 60% to 83%.

 |INDICATORS||TREND | BERKS COUNTY|